Foods | Cooking

 Hints & Tips

-A true chowder is a matter of debate between New Englanders and those further down the coast.
+A true Clam Chowder is a matter of debate between New Englanders and those further down the coast.
 New Englanders say that milk must be used, while New Yorkers and

 Philadelphians maintain just as stoutly that a chowder is not a chowder unless the stock is made from fish and contains tomatoes.
 In other parts of the country,

-For our family, it is traditional to serve this chowder on Christmas Eve every year.
+girl.
+For our family, this clam chowder is traditional to serve this chowder on Christmas Eve every year.

 Learn about the